qig123/pdf_trans/mybook/Bibliography/Bibliography.md

 [ND78] Kristen Nygaard and Ole-Johan Dahl.
 The devel- opment of the Simula languages.
 In HOPL I Proceedings [Wex78], pages 439–493.

+[MPA05] Jeremy Manson, William Pugh, and Sarita V. Adve.
+The Java memory model.
+In Proceedings of the Thirty-

 [Nec97] George C. Necula.
 Proof-carrying code.
 In Con- ference Record of the Twenty-Fourth ACM Symposium on Principles of Programming Languages, pages 106–119, Paris, France, January 1997.

 [Pey01] Simon Peyton Jones.
 Tackling the Awkward Squad: Monadic input/output, concurrency, exceptions, and foreign-language calls in Haskell.
 In Tony Hoare, Manfred Broy, and Ralf Steinbruggen, editors, Engineering Theories of Software Construction, pages 47–96.
 IOS Press, 2001.
 Originally presented at the Marktoberdorf Summer School, 2000.
 Revised and corrected version available as research. microsoft.com/~simonpj/papers/marktoberdorf/mark.pdf .